Welcome to the Home page of

 Here is the link for the tryout schedule for all Blessed Trinity volleyball teams for the fall: Tryout Schedule.

 All athletes trying out for any of our teams will need to have the following items completed before tryouts.
-These forms should be uploaded to our CareFlow website.
+High school players should enter the information from these forms directly into the CareFlow website; Jr. Titans players should upload these forms directly to the ACTIVE website.
 Pursuant to state law, no athlete will be allowed to try out unless all forms are completed properly:

 Emergency Permission Form